 Some collectors do not realize that celluloid is an extremely flammable substance (especially since seemingly harmless items like dolls and toys were made with it), and it should be kept away from heat sources.
 An article on the Oregon Knife Club’s website attributes this detrimental characteristic of celluloid to be the reason it wasn’t used much after 1940.
 It is also important not to store celluloid objects in an area prone to extreme heat (such as an attic or a sunny window) to avoid combustion.

 Never use the hot pin test to verify that an item is celluloid.
 It is best to avoid this test entirely.
 It is not only dangerous when it comes to highly flammable celluloid, but it can also damage other types of plastics that have collectible value.
 If you want to test a piece you suspect to be celluloid, put it under hot running tap water.
 Celluloid omits the scent of camphor when heated in this way.
 Avoid getting old mirrors and jewelry with stones wet; if the foil on the backs of these items has already started to deteriorate, moisture can make matters markedly worse.

 Celluloid products have also been reported to emit fumes that can damage metal, specifically that used in jewelry and knife blades, so it is not a good idea to store your vintage treasures made of celluloid in an airtight container or sealed in a plastic bag, especially when they're in proximity to other items you want to keep safe.

-Pieces in good condition should be stored where they can breath.
-Also take care to keep them from touching to avoid transferring celluloid rot from piece to piece should that unfortunately crop up among your collection.
+Pieces in good condition should be stored where they can breathe.
+Take care to keep them from touching to avoid transferring celluloid rot from piece to piece should that crop up among your collection.